You are here

 Changes from previous Instruments

 - ICD-10-AM Codes: D47.3

-This is a blood disorder in which the platelets (thrombocytes) are excessive in number.
-The adjective ‘essential’ implies that there is no known cause for this type of condition, that is idiopathic.
-Note that whilst this is classified as a neoplasm it is not a malignant neoplasm.
+This is a blood disorder in which an excessive number of platelets (thrombocytes) are produced.
+The adjective ‘essential’ indicates that there is no known cause for this condition.
+Essential thrombocythaemia is classified as a chronic myeloproliferative neoplasm, but it is not a malignant neoplasm.

-A platelet is designed to plug abnormal holes in the blood vessels in conjunction with fibrin provided via the coagulation factor cascades.
-As such an increase in platelets leads to abnormal thrombosis (clots) and associated haemorrhages.
-However this condition can be asymptomatic for years and picked up incidentally with a routine full blood count.
+Platelets are primarily involved in blood clotting.
+The increase in platelets in this condition leads to abnormal thrombosis (clots) and associated haemorrhages.
+However, this condition can be asymptomatic for years and picked up incidentally following a routine full blood count.

 Additional diagnoses covered by SOP

 - Myelodysplastic syndrome*

 - Polycythaemia vera*